grafmontecristo52/SOC-lab/attacks/02-port-scanning.md

 - Review exposed services and close unnecessary ports.
 - Flag as reconnaissance — treat as an early warning of a larger intrusion attempt.

-### Takeaway
-Demonstrates knowledge of the reconnaissance phase of the Cyber Kill Chain and the importance of catching an attack at its earliest stage, before exploitation occurs.

 ---